Can you manage high blood pressure with simple home remedies? Discover your answer in our guide to home remedies that actually work for hypertension!

 5. Alcohol – or Not

 Having a very low but consistent alcohol intake is sometimes reported as actually improving cardiovascular health, but the evidence is variable, and as higher alcohol intake is so dangerous for many aspects of health, advising people to drink alcohol at all is usually considered quite controversial.
 Managing alcohol intake is important, and it’s very easy to find that our alcohol intake is higher than it ought to be.
 High alcohol intake is extremely bad for many aspects of the health, and can have a severe negative effect on blood pressure.
 There is some evidence, however, that a small amount of alcohol, such as a small glass of wine with dinner, may have some benefits for the heart and circulation for some people.
-People who have problems limiting their alcohol intake – those who find they can’t just stop at one drink – may still be best avoiding alcohol altogether.
+People who have problems limiting their alcohol intake – those who find they can’t just stop at one drink – may benefit most if they avoid alcohol altogether.

 6. Increase Your Calcium Intake